MDeanLindsay/PBI-README/README.md

 ### Data Requirements

-The visual expects a single text field containing valid markdown:
+The visual expects a single text field containing valid markdown.(No, you can't use measures.
+Put it in a table.)

 ```markdown
 # My Report